madsaune/dotsh.no/_posts/2021-04-23-quicktip-send-output-to-clipboard.md

 ## Windows

 In Windows we have a command called `clip`.
-We can either pass a file or pipe output tot his command and it will copy it to our clipboard.
+We can either pass a file or pipe output to this command and it will copy it to our clipboard.

 ### Piping